 First, take the roll of cellophane and measure out enough to cover your arrangement from underneath your container, to the top of the assembled fruit bouquet… and add another 12 inches.

-Next, place your bouquet in the centre of your cut piece of cellophane, so that you have equal amounts of cellophane in front and behind your bouquet, as well as each side.
+Next, place your bouquet in the center of your cut piece of cellophane, so that you have equal amounts of cellophane in front and behind your bouquet, as well as each side.

 Please, make sure that your arrangement doesn’t topple over as your doing this.

-Now, keeping your one hand at the top of the cellophane, take your other hand and grab the cellophane about 2 inches above the top of your fruit bouquet (creating the neck), and then using your first hand, gather all of the cellophane into the centre, just above the top centre of your fruit bouquet.
+Now, keeping your one hand at the top of the cellophane, take your other hand and grab the cellophane about 2 inches above the top of your fruit bouquet (creating the neck), and then using your first hand, gather all of the cellophane into the center, just above the top center of your fruit bouquet.

 You can now secure the neck of your bouquet with cellulose tape to ensure that the cellophane will not come undone, once you have fanned out the top of the cellophane.